 - Always strive to be the best you can be, and remember, it’s just a game!!!!

-Tje Port Credit Storm teams participate in the Mississauga Hockey League, which has seven member Associations covering all areas within the city of Mississauga.
-The majority of teams at Port Credit are at the house league level, practice once a week, and play 1-2 games per week or about 26 games per season.
-The competitive Gold and ‘A’ level teams (10) play about 2 times per week for a total of 34 games per season, and also have one association practice a week.
-All players ages 7 to 20 registered with the Port Credit Storm participate in games against the other seven MHL Associations.
+The Port Credit Storm teams participate in the Mississauga Hockey League, which has six member associations covering all areas within the City of Mississauga.
+The majority of the teams at Port Credit are at the house league level, practicing and playing games once a week.
+The competitive Gold and “A” level teams play twice a week and have one association practice per week.
+All players aged 7 to 20 registered with the Port Credit participate in games against the other 5 MHL associations.

-All players in the PCHA keep their team jersey at the end of the season, and receive a team and individual photo as a season memento.
-Young players from the paperweight to Atom levels also receive an individual trophy at the annual Players Banquet in the spring of each year.
+All players at Port Credit keep their team jersey and socks at the end of the season.
+In addition, players receive a team and individual photo as a season memento.
+Young players from Paperweight to Atom levels also receive an individual trophy at the annual Players Banquet in the spring of each year.

 Port Credit’s current President is Bill Beaton.